-Our ongoing cash requirements include operating expenses, income taxes, tax receivable obligations, mandatory debt service payments, capital expenditures, stockholder dividends, regulatory requirements, working capital and timing differences in settlement-related assets and liabilities and may include discretionary debt repayments, share repurchases and business acquisitions.
+Our ongoing cash requirements include operating expenses, income taxes, tax receivable obligations, mandatory debt service payments, capital expenditures, share repurchases, stockholder dividends, regulatory requirements, working capital and timing differences in settlement-related assets and liabilities and may include discretionary debt repayments and business acquisitions.
 Our principal sources of funds are cash generated by operations and borrowings, including the capacity under our Revolving Credit Facility, the U.S. commercial paper program and the Euro-commercial paper program discussed in Note 7 to the consolidated financial statements.

-As of June 30, 2023, the Company had \$4,037 million of available liquidity, including \$1,982 million of cash and cash equivalents and \$2,055 million of capacity available under its Revolving Credit Facility and Incremental Credit Facility.
-Approximately \$1,204 million of cash and cash equivalents is held by our foreign entities, including amounts related to regulatory requirements.
+As of September 30, 2023, the Company had \$3,216 million of available liquidity, including \$466 million of cash and cash equivalents, exclusive of discontinued operations, and \$2,750 million of capacity available under its Revolving Credit Facility and Incremental Credit Facility.
+Approximately \$54 million of cash and cash equivalents is held by our foreign entities, including amounts related to regulatory requirements.
 The majority of our domestic cash and cash equivalents relates to settlement payables and net deposits-in-transit, which are typically settled within a few business days.
-Debt outstanding totaled \$19.5 billion, with an effective weighted average interest rate of 3.4%.
+Debt outstanding totaled \$18.7 billion, with an effective weighted average interest rate of 3.5%.
+As of September 30, 2023, our assets held for sale included \$1,356 million of cash and cash equivalents which the Company will not be able to freely access following the separation of the Worldpay Merchant Solutions business.
+Such amount of Cash and cash equivalents in assets held for sale is inclusive of \$1,041 million in cash and cash equivalents held by foreign entities, including amounts related to regulatory requirements.